 Note-taking System with Native Vim Commands, Ctags, No Plugins

-It's possible to have a decent note-taking system using native Vim features and ctags.
+It's possible to make a decent note-taking system using native Vim features and ctags.

 Create a notes